ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 identified by the LSP-IDENTIFIERS TLV.
 A Tunnel is identified by the PLSP-ID in the LSP object and/or the SYMBOLIC-NAME.
 See [RFC8231].

-A Tunnel may or may not be an actual tunnel on the router.
-For example, working and protect paths can be implemented as a single tunnel interface, but in PCEP we would refer to them as two different Tunnels, because they would have different PLSP-IDs.
+A Tunnel may or may not correspond to an actual tunnel on the router.
+For example, working and protect paths can be implemented as a single tunnel interface, but in PCEP, these are considered as two different Tunnels, because they have different PLSP-IDs.

-An LSP can be thought of as a instance of a Tunnel.
-In steady-state, a Tunnel has only one LSP, but during make-before-break (see [RFC3209]) it can have multiple LSPs, to represent both new and old instances that exist simultaneously for a time.
+An LSP can be viewed as an instance of a Tunnel.
+In steady state, a Tunnel typically has only one LSP, but during make-before-break procedures (see [RFC3209]), multiple LSPs may exist simultaneously to represent both new and old instances.

 ## Synchronization